 Buy efficiency & save money

-- But it’s important to take great care when choosing the things that:
+- It’s important to take great care when choosing the things that:

 - You use a lot